SillyFreak/typst-packages-old/pre-plantuml/src/lib.typ

 /// A prequery for PlantUML diagrams.
 Apart from the trailing `source` parameter, the image file
 /// name is also mandatory; it is part of `args` for technical reasons.
-Rendering fails (outside
+Outside fallback mode,
+/// rendering this fails when the rendered diagram file is missing; diagrams need to be rendered in
-/// fallback mode) before images have been generated in a preprocessing step.
+/// a preprocessing step.
 ///
 /// This function provides a dictionary with `source` and `path` as metadata under the label
 /// `<plantuml>`.
 The sources are strings that can be given to the